-Film music composers today speak about cues when they mean their pieces of music written for a specific film sequence.
+Today, film music composers speak about cues whenever they refer to their pieces of music, written for a specific film sequence.
 Cues are pieces of music composed for the film.
-They can have a length between a few seconds or even reach symphonic proportions.
-One can therefore say that today’s film music consists of many individual cues that can later be found as tracks on a CD or playlist as individual pieces of the album labeled Original Score or Original Soundtrack.
+They can have a length between a few seconds, or reach symphonic proportions.
+It can also be considered, that today’s film music consists of many individual cues, which can later be found on a CDas tracks, or a playlist as individual pieces of the album, labeled “Original Score” or “Original Soundtrack”.

-Back then to the time of silent film musician played during the movie show.
-The problem arouse due to the different music played by each pianist or the chapel master.
-Since there was no standardized system of musical accompaniment to the film to be shown every musician played what he or she thought was right.
-Not only happened once that the musician did not see the film before the show, they played by guess whatever came to their mind or they played only by music sheets what notes were available.
-That caused extremely different reactions to the viewer from cinema to cinema.
-Even in the same city the moviegoers cheered or faulted the same movie, depending on how the orchestra or the pianist accompanied the film.
-To avoid this problem, a series of music book collections was created, the socalled fakebooks.
-They were meant as a guide for the most common emotional atmospheres, what they called moods.
-So the musician was allowed to quickly find and play the moodwanted.
-The scorebooks contained a list sorted by required mood like fear, happiness, love etc. and for each of these moods severals popular music pieces were available.
-For example for ‘Fear and Horror’ there was The Abduction of the Bridefrom Peer Gynt’s Suite No. 2 Op.
+Back then, at the time of silent movies, musicians played live during a movie screening, which inevitably led to a cuing-problem,due to the different music played by each pianist or the Kapellmeister [conductor/bandmaster].
+Since there was no standardized system of musical accompaniment to the individual film shown, every musician played what he or she thought was right.
+Not only once did it happen, that the musicians did not see the film before the actual screening.
+So, they rather played at random whatever came to mind or whatever sheet music was currently available.
+That fact caused extremely different reactions in the viewing audience, varying from movie theater to movie theater.
+Even in the same city the audience criticized or cheered the film, depending on how the orchestra or the pianist accompanied the film musically.
+In order to mitigate this somewhat, a series of scorebook collections was created, the so-called fakebooks.
+The fakebooks were intended to serve as guidance for the most common emotional atmospheres, which back then were called moods, so the musician could quickly find and play the moodwanted.
+The scorebooks contained a list sorted according to the moods required, such as fear, joy, love, happiness, etc., and several well-known music pieces were available for each of these moods.
+For example, for ‘Fear and Horror’ there was “The Abduction of the Bride” from Peer Gynt’s Suite No. 2 Op.
 55 by Edvard Grieg.
-For ‘Impatience’ they could use Songs without Words Nr.
+For ‘Impatience’ stood “Songs without Words” Nr.
 1, op.
-102 by Mendelsssohn and for ‘Love-Themes’ one could choose between Dvorak’s The Old Mother or Brahms Valse.
+102 by Mendelsssohn, and for ‘Love-Themes’ one could choose between Dvorak’s “The Old Mother” or Brahms “Valse”.

-Later, Max Winkler (1888 – 1965), an employee of the New York music publisher “Carl Fisher Music”, had the idea that if he could see the film before it was released, he would compile a list containing a precise sequence of specific music.
-These music lists, the cue sheets – contained an exact order of music pieces, the cues – for the particular film with time instructions, when the piece should begin and how long it should be played.
-For example, at the opening: Arabian Dance by Tchaikovsky is played and it should be played until the next intertitle appears – then the next track is played, and so on.
-So the cue sheets contained clues about the movie sequence, with timing for the beginning and the change with the exact indication of which title will be played when and for how long.
-Some cue sheets even contained notes for each cue with at least 8 to 16 measures from the suggested piece of music.
-In case the piano player or chapel master forgot, these notes served as a reminder.
+Sometime later, Max Winkler (1888 – 1965), an employee of the New York music publisher “Carl Fisher Music”, had the idea, that if he could see the film before it was released, he would compile a list, containing the exact sequence of specific music.
+These music lists, the cue sheets – contained a regulated order of music pieces, the cues – for the respective film, with precise time instructions, when the piece should begin and how long it should be played.
+For example, at the opening – the introductory sequence in the film, Tchaikovsky’s “Arabian Dance” is played, and it should be played until the next intertitle appears in the film – then the next track is played, and so on.
+The cue sheets thus contained clues about the film sequence, with time information for the beginning and the change, and with the exact indication of which title will be played – when and for how long.
+Some cue sheets even contained notes for each cue with at least 8 to 16 measures from the proposed piece of music.
+In case the piano player or bandmaster forgot, these notes served as a reminder.